UK Unmarried Partner

 • Additional £2,400 for each additional child.

-The financial requirement does not apply to children who are:
+The financial requirement does not apply to children over 18 or those under 18 who are:

 • UK citizens